publiccodeyml/publiccode.yml/governance/procedure-proposing-changes-and-voting.md

 only open to members of the [Steering Committee](charter.md#steering-commitee-publiccodeymlsteering-committee), typically one per country.

-[The Chair](charter.md#roles-and-duties)  of the Steering committee is responsible for holding a regular vote, which happens as deemed necessary.
-Once the voting starts, it stays open for a week.
+Votes are held following an [experimental cadence defined here](https://github.com/publiccodeyml/publiccode.yml/discussions/228#discussioncomment-14314999).
+Once a vote opens, it remains open for two weeks.

 Voting happens on formal proposals opened as Pull Requests through expressing a clear intention to *approve*, *reject*, or *abstain*.
 This can be done by either using GitHub's code review feature,